NaoMod/Towards-an-In-context-LLM-based-Approach-for-Model-Views/README.md

 You can access the paper at [HAL](https://hal.science/hal-04698209v1/).
 The slides deck for the presentation is available at this [link](https://zenodo.org/records/14446887)

 The code may have changed since the paper publication.
-This `paper_artifact` branch and the [Zenodo permalink](https://zenodo.org/records/13827683) for these artifacts (DOI: 10.5281/zenodo.13827683) contain the exact code that supports the paper results.
+The `paper_artifact` branch and the [Zenodo permalink](https://zenodo.org/records/13827683) for these artifacts (DOI: 10.5281/zenodo.13827683) contain the exact code that supports the paper results.

 This artifact provided files contain all the necessary tools to replicate the experiments described in the paper, including scripts for generating the datasets.
 Additionally, the artifact contains all prompt data used in the experiments and baseline model views in VPDL (EMF Views DSL) and ATL.